alexcarriero/class_imbalance_project/README.md

     a.
 Open the [`README`](./simulation_code/send_to_hpc/README.txt) for instructions regarding how to run the simulation on a high performance computer and how to store the results.
 Please note:

      - This requires manual specification of the simulation scenario and desired iterations.
-     - The output of from the simulation scenarios ranges heavily (from 947.9 MB to 33.71GB)
+     - The output from the simulation scenarios ranges heavily (from 947.9 MB to 33.71GB)
      - Depending on the HPC storage available to you, it is very likely that some simulation scenarios will need to be conducted in batches i.e., by running iterations 1-200, 201-400 ....
 1801-2000 in independent batches, with results downloaded and cleared from the HPC before subsequent batches are run.